orcunziylan/Forecast-Stock-Market-CNN-LSTM/README.md

 The goal of this project is to forecast stock market prices using a combination of CNN and LSTM networks.
 The project involves the following steps:

 1. **Data Collection**: Historical candlestick data for a given stock is downloaded using the `yfinance` library.
-This data includes the opening, high, low, and closing prices of the stock.
+This data includes the open, high, low, and close prices of the stock.

 2. **Data Preprocessing**: The downloaded data is preprocessed to create input-output pairs for training.
 For each week, a set of daily candlestick data is used as input, and the opening price of the next day is used as the target output.